-- member's parliamentary duties in general; in the case of declaration, his or her duties in respect of the particular matter under discussion. - 39.
+- 38. Relevant interests may be financial or non-financial.
+The key consideration in determining relevance in respect of both registration and declaration of an interest is that the interest might be thought by a reasonable member of the public to influence the way in which a member of the House of Lords discharges his or her parliamentary duties.
+In the case of registration, this means the member's parliamentary duties in general; in the case of declaration, his or her duties in respect of the particular matter under discussion. - 39.
 A "reasonable member of the public" is taken to mean an impartial and well informed person, who judges all the relevant facts in an objective manner. - 40.
 Members of the House of Lords are required to complete a registration form and submit it to the Registrar of Lords' Interests within one month of taking their seat.
-Members returning to the House at the start of a Parliament having been on leave of absence at the end of the previous Parliament are required to register interests within one month of taking the oath in the new Parliament.
+Members returning from leave of absence are required to register their interests within one month of their return or, if they have not taken the oath in that Parliament, within one month of taking the oath.
 It is the responsibility of members to keep their entry up-to-date by notifying changes in their registrable interests within one month of each change occurring.
 Failure to do so breaches the Code of Conduct.
 Members are encouraged to correspond with the Registrar by email: lordsregistrar@parliament.uk. - 41.
 If the Registrar becomes aware of a failure by a member to register their interests, he/she may write to the member to ask them to comply with the requirements of the Code.
 In the absence of such compliance, he/she may refer the matter to the Commissioner for Standards. - 42.
 Members are expected to respond to the Registrar's annual audit notice within four weeks.
 Reminders will be sent but irrespective of the sending or receipt of any such reminder, it is a breach of the Code not to respond to the annual audit notice within six weeks of its original sending. - 43.
 Any member having a registrable interest which has not been registered shall not undertake any action, speech or proceeding of the House (save voting) to which the interest would be relevant until they have registered the interest.
 In cases where members vote in a division where they have a relevant interest which they have yet to register, they must register the interest within 24 hours of the division. - 44.
 Members are responsible for making a full disclosure of their interests, and if they have relevant financial interests which do not fall clearly into one or other of the specific categories, they are nonetheless expected to register them, if necessary under category 9 (miscellaneous financial interests). - 45.
 Registration of a spouse or partner's interests is required in certain cases.
 However, registration of the interests of a relative or friend is not required.
-Members may, at their discretion, declare such interests where they consider them to be relevant to the particular matter in hand, but they are not generally relevant to a member's parliamentary conduct as a whole and are thus excluded from the Register. - 46.
-All interests stay on the Register for one year after the date on which the interest ceased.
+Members may, at their discretion, declare such interests where they consider them to be relevant to the particular matter in hand, but they are not generally relevant to a member's parliamentary conduct as a whole and are thus excluded from the Register.

+46. All interests stay on the Register for one year after the date on which the interest ceased.
 An interest which is registered late and has already ceased by the time it is disclosed shall however remain on the Register for one year after the date of disclosure.